laurarago/tfm-airbnb/README.md

 We ended up finding an R package, [geogrid](https://github.com/jbaileyh/geogrid), which does exactly what we wanted.
 You feed in geospatial data, run a function (calculate_grid()), and it spits out a map of either squares or hexagons for each of the shapes.
 What comes out of calculate_grid(), though, is just shapes — no data.
 To attach the data, you need to run assign_polygons(), and the processing time for that function goes up exponentially with the number of shapes.
 We originally tried to simply take the gridded map that calculate_grid() gave us and manually assign each municipality to a square.
 But in the end, the real solution was simply to wait the 24+ hours that it took to run the algorithm.

-For the map path we used the library [Mapbox GlJS](https://www.mapbox.com/mapbox-gljs) to create an scrolly map to get to know better de different places that were struggling with tourism issues.
+For the map path we used the library [Mapbox GlJS](https://www.mapbox.com/mapbox-gljs) to create an scrolly map to get to know better the different places that were struggling with tourism issues.
 We used the plugin [mini-mapbox](https://github.com/aesqe/mapboxgl-minimap) to create thumbnail on the left bottom corner to show the position in the map.
 The data file was first processed by QGIS and then exported as a geojson.
 In order to reduce the size file we used the library [tippecanoe](https://github.com/mapbox/tippecanoe) that converts geojson to a tileset for Mapbox.

 ## Conclusions
-We haven’t seen any correlation with the most common topics against to Airbnb, maybe because our focus has been all Catalonia, not a big city only:
+We haven’t seen any correlation between the most common topics (below) and Airbnb trends, maybe because our focus has been all of Catalonia, not just a big city.
-* **Increase of the rental’s price**,
+* **Increase of the rental’s price**
-* **Gentrification**,
+* **Gentrification**

-We haven’t find strong correlations related to:
+We also did find strong correlations related to:
-* **Population’s income**,
+* **Income**
-* **Population’s age**,
+* **Age**

+This means we couldn't draw any conclusions about how trends in Airbnbs or broader trends in tourism have impacted rental prices in Catalonia, nor what factors might influence Airbnb trends.

-However, there is a clear division among the coast and the interior.
+However, there is a clear division between the coast and the interior part of the country.
 And, in the coast towns the listings tend to be close to the beach.
-Among the municipalities with no Airbnb, the population tends to be aged and 42% has no other tourist accommodation, such as campsite, hotel or rural lodging.
+Among the municipalities with no Airbnb, the population tends to be older, and these areas tend to not have any other tourist accommodations, such as campsite, hotel or rural lodging (42% have no other tourist rentals).

+Though it's not entirely novel to say that tourism affects only certain areas, we haven't seen much of any focus on tourism outside of the Barcelona area.
+Our findings show that there's plenty of tourism in other parts of the country, but that it's not evenly spread — even outside of Barcelona there are areas with tons of tourists and others that get virtually no visitors.
+Costa Brava, as we highlight in the project, is the main area that attracts tourists.
+Some municipalities show more Airbnbs than homes.
+This is definitely an artifact of the data (probably some homes are listed multiple times, or maybe single homes have multiple rooms listed at once, though we tried to control for this), but it may not be far off from reality.
+Certain areas have more tourist apartments than residential ones.

+These two Catalonias, despite being geographically close, are living worlds apart.

 ## What's on this folder